John

 Lorinc

 John Lorinc is a journalist and editor who reports on urban affairs, politics, business, technology, and local history.
-His work has appeared in The Globe and Mail, Toronto Star, Walrus, Maclean’s, and Spacing, where he is senior editor.
-He won the 2019-2020 Atkinson Fellowship in Public Policy for his research and reporting on politics and governance of smart cities around the world.
+His work has appeared in The Globe and Mail, Toronto Star, The Walrus, Maclean’s, and Spacing, where he is a senior editor.
+He won the 2019-2020 Atkinson Fellowship in Public Policy for his reporting on politics and governance of smart cities and the 2022 Balsillie Prize for Public Policy for Dream States: Smart Cities, Technology, and the Pursuit of Urban Utopias.
 Lorinc is the author of three books of nonfiction and co-editor of four anthologies.
 He lives in Toronto.

 Award History